 Explanation:

-- for(int i = 2; i <= 10; i = i + 2): This is a for loop that initializes a variable i to 2.
-It will execute the loop as long as i is less than or equal to 10.
+for(int i = 2; i <= 10; i = i + 2): This for loop sets the value of a variable called i to 2.
+The loop will keep going as long as i is less than or equal to 10.
 After each iteration, the value of i will be incremented by 2 (due to i = i + 2).
+Because i = i + 2, the value of i will increase by 2 after each repetition.
+Within the body of the loop: Println(i) from System.out; Every time this line is executed, the value of i is printed to the console.

 Let’s see what happens in each iteration: